King Seaways: King of Scandinavia 2006-2011

-MS King Seaways 2011-present
+King Seaways 2011-present

 The King of Scandinavia ran with this name for nearly five years.
 In January 2011 she sailed from Newcastle to IJmuiden for the last time named as the King of Scandinavia, leaving IJmuiden on 16 January without any passengers and heading to Denmark for her annual docking period.
 She headed back to IJmuiden on 29 January with brand new paintwork and also running with the new name of King Seaways.

-In January of 2019 King Seaways was repainted both repainting DFDS Seaways to DFDS and simplifying the logo on the funnel.
+In January 2019 King Seaways was repainted both repainting DFDS Seaways to DFDS and simplifying the logo on the funnel.

-Around this time the restaurants and facilities on board were also rebranded.
+Around this time the restaurants and facilities on board were also rebranded and refreshed.

-In January of 2022 the logo on the funnel was replaced with the brand name DFDS following a decision after testing new looks in 2019.
+In January 2022 the logo on the funnel was replaced with the brand name DFDS following a decision after testing new looks in 2019.

 Fire on board King Seaways

 On 28 December 2013, a fire broke out on board King Seaways.
 The fire broke out in a cabin at around 10.45pm GMT but was extinguished within 15 minutes, according to a spokesman for DFDS.
-RAF helicopters from Leconfield near Hull, and Boulmer, Northumberland were scrambled to the vessel along with two RNLI lifeboats from Bridlington and Filey.
+Royal Air Force helicopters from Leconfield near Hull, and Boulmer, Northumberland were scrambled to the vessel along with two Royal National Lifeboat Institution lifeboats from Bridlington and Filey.
 Four crew members and two passengers had to be winched off the ferry, which was heading to IJmuiden from North Shields, after they inhaled smoke when the fire broke out 30 miles off the Yorkshire coast.
 The six people were taken to Scarborough Hospital by RAF helicopter but were not at the time, thought to be in a serious condition.
 The 30,000-tonne ship returned to Newcastle Ferry Port, in North Shields, at around 4am and passengers were kept on board until 9am while police investigated.
 A 26-year-old Sunderland man was arrested on suspicion of arson after the fire alert.
 Northumbria Police said they had also arrested a 28-year-old man, also from Sunderland, on suspicion of affray.